 In this tiny Texas town, children and their parents don't give much thought to safety at the community's lone school — mostly because some of the teachers are carrying concealed weapons.

-"We don't have money for a security guard, but this is a better solution," district Superintendent David Thweatt told reporters.
-"A shooter could take out a guard or officer with a visible, holstered weapon, but our teachers have masters degrees, are older and have had extensive training.
+"We don't have money for a security guard, but this is a better solution," Superintendent David Thweatt said.
+"A shooter could take out a guard or officer with a visible, holstered weapon, but our teachers have master's degrees, are older and have had extensive training.
 And their guns are hidden.
 We can protect our children."